Open-Earth-Foundation/cc-poc-template/CONTRIBUTING.md

-# Development Contract - Agent Playbook
+# Development Contract - CityCatalyst Template

+## About This Template

+This is a **proof-of-concept template** for CityCatalyst integrations, designed for **remixing and adaptation** to specific climate action use cases.
+When you remix this template, adapt these requirements to your specific needs.

 ## ⚠️ Non-Negotiable Requirements